 There are two sets of countries that are governed by different international adoption rules.
 Intercountry adoption through certain countries must be done through The Hague Process, while intercountry adoption through other countries is done through The Orphan Process.
 Countries that use The Hague Process for international adoption are listed here.

 Not sure whether you should be using The Hague Process or The Orphan Process for your international adoption?
-Contact our immigration lawyers today.
+Contact an experienced immigration lawyer today.

 International Adoption & The Hague Process